lsst-dm/dmtn-120/index.rst

 We introduced the :class:`lsst.afw.typehandling.Storable` interface to let :class:`~lsst.afw.typehandling.GenericMap` interact with LSST-specific types.
 Any user-defined class must inherit from :class:`~lsst.afw.typehandling.Storable` to be stored in a :class:`~lsst.afw.typehandling.GenericMap` or :class:`~lsst.afw.image.ExposureInfo`.

-To make it easier to work with :class:`~lsst.afw.typehandling.Storable` objects in C++, the interface declares several standard methods.
+To make it easier to work with :class:`~lsst.afw.typehandling.Storable` objects in C++, the interface declares several optional methods that provide common operations like equality comparison.
-These add some clutter to implementation classes that don't define them, but make it possible to persist :class:`~lsst.afw.typehandling.Storable` objects and perform generic object manipulation without the need for unsafe casting in user code.
+These methods add some clutter to implementation classes that don't define them, but make it possible to persist :class:`~lsst.afw.typehandling.Storable` objects and perform generic object manipulation without the need for unsafe casting in user code.

 Design Goals
 ------------